thilinarmtb/trident-demo/README.md

 Trident.

-I hope to demonstrate these features by running this topology in a locally created cluster.
+I hope to demonstrate these features by running this topology in a locally created multi-node cluster.
 While the topology is running, we will kill all of the worker nodes and conclude that trident has exactly once semantics and stateful processing by looking at the final count stored in the redis server.

 To follow this tutorial I assume you know what Storm and Trident are